PlaidWeb/Publ/example_site/content/manual/Installing on Dreamhost.md

 If you want to run your own site you will of course want to point the `config.py` values to the appropriate places.

+## Migrating a legacy site

+If you have an older site that you want to move over to Publ, you don't have to do it all at once.
+Dreamhost's Passenger configuration puts an "overlay" of the `public/` directory on top of the Passenger application; so, you can change your site configuration to enable Passenger, and then move your existing content into the `public/` directory under the domain name, and it will continue to be served up.

+Then, as you add content into Publ, you can [add `Path-Alias` headers to your entries](/entry-format#path-alias) to map legacy URLs to your new URL scheme.
+(You can also put such redirections into your `.htaccess` in the form of `RewriteRule` but this is a lot easier to manage and gives better performance.)

+Currently Publ can only map single paths to entries, but there is [planned functionality](https://github.com/fluffy-critter/Publ/issues/11) for more robust path-mapping which will also support category views and the like.
+Using `RewriteRule` from `.htaccess` can also cover this use case, although moving the path mapping into Publ means that this will continue to work even after you've moved away from Apache or Dreamhost (as e.g. nginx and Heroku don't support `.htaccess`).

-## Using Path-Alias to redirect old PHP URLs
+### Using Path-Alias to redirect old PHP URLs

-Dreamhost has (as of 2018/04/06) a [misconfiguration in Passenger](https://github.com/fluffy-critter/Publ/issues/19) which prevents `Path-Alias` to work on legacy PHP URLs.
+Dreamhost has (as of 2018/04/06) a [misconfiguration in Passenger](https://github.com/fluffy-critter/Publ/issues/19) which prevents `Path-Alias` from working correctly on legacy PHP URLs out of the box.
 However, there is a simple workaround;
-simply create a `public/.htaccess` file which contains the following lines:
+create a `public/.htaccess` file which contains the following lines:

 ```htaccess
 RewriteCond %{REQUEST_FILENAME} !-f